US Cash Products-Harbor gasoline up post-Irene

 New York-area airports reopened on Monday as airlines gradually restored more flights throughout the region.
 [ID:nN1E77R0FZ]

-Gulf conventional M2 gasoline differentials pared last week's gains, falling 1.25 cents per gallon as Irene's effects on the U.S. Northeast energy infrastructure were not as serious as expected.
+On the Gulf Coast, conventional M2 gasoline differentials pared last week's gains, falling 1.25 cents per gallon as Irene's effects on the U.S. Northeast energy infrastructure were not as serious as expected.

 Gulf gasoline differentials gained 2.25 cents per gallon last week in the run-up to the storm's landfall, as traders anticipated increased needs to ship refined products to the region from the Gulf.